 UMD’s merit scholarships are based on past academic performance, not financial need.
-These scholarships are awarded automatically to academically talented students who apply for admission by the November 1 Priority Deadline.
-Only U.S. citizens and permanent residents can qualify for the university’s merit scholarships.
+These scholarships are awarded to academically talented students who apply for priority consideration admission by the early action deadline.
+U.S. citizens and eligible non-citizens are considered for the university's merit scholarships.

-To be considered for merit scholarships, students must submit a completed undergraduate admission application for the fall semester by the November 1 Priority Deadline.
-Incoming freshman will automatically be considered for any merit scholarships offered through the admissions application.
+To be considered for merit scholarships, students must submit a completed undergraduate admission application by the early action deadline for the fall semester.
+The fall semester early action deadline is November 1 for freshman students and is March 1 for transfer students.
+Admitted students will automatically be considered for any merit scholarships offered through the Office of Undergraduate Admissions.
 The FAFSA is not required and there is not a separate application that is needed in order to be reviewed for these awards.